 Hong Kong and overseas investors will be able to trade certain stocks listed on the SZSE market (i.e. "SZSE Securities").
-These include any constituent stock of the SZSE Component Index and SZSE Small/Mid Cap Innovation Index which has a market capitalisation of RMB6 billion or above and all SZSE-listed shares of companies which have issued both China A-Shares and China H-Shares except for the following.
+These include any constituent stock of the SZSE Component Index and SZSE Small/Mid Cap Innovation Index which has a market capitalisation of RMB6 billion or above and all SZSE-listed China A-Shares which have corresponding H-Shares listed on SEHK, except for the following:

-- SZSE-listed shares which are not traded in RMB; and - SZSE-listed shares which are included in the "risk alert board".
+- SZSE-listed shares which are not traded in RMB; and - SZSE-listed shares which are under "risk alert" or under delisting arrangement.